Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/TESTING.md

     * All buttons work as expected
     * Edit and Delete buttons should only be displayed for Admin only.
     * Edit and Delete Buttons should execute their funcionality accordingly
+    * The user should be able to read the reviews regardless of the user's registration status
+    * Only registered users should be able to leave a review

 * Test Outcome: **Pass**